 If you enjoy retro-computing, there is likely to be something on this site for you!

 Have a look around using the links above.
-If you are a classic computer collector, consider adding your name and details to the collectors lists.
+Check out my collection of classic machines and what I do with them.
+If you are also a classic computer collector, consider adding your name and details to the collectors lists.
 If there are vintage computer items you want to acquire or dispose of, or if you have a classic computer reflection of your own, post a note in the forums.

 If you've old floppy disks which need reading I can help.